GoogleChrome/web.dev/src/site/content/en/blog/optimize-cls/index.md

 Alternatively, set the initial size to the smallest size that will be used, and accept some level of shift for larger content.
 Using `min-height`, as suggested above, will allow the parent element to grow as necessary.
 This will not fully eliminate CLS, but will hopefully reduce the impact of it to a more managable level.
 The default size of an empty element is 0px which gives maximum CLS, so any size is better than that!

-Try to avoid collapsing the reserved space if, for example there is no ad returned, by showing a placeholder.
+Try to avoid collapsing the reserved space if, for example, there is no ad returned, by showing a placeholder.
 Removing the space set aside for elements can cause just as much CLS as inserting content!

 #### Avoid placing late-loading content near the top of the viewport